Submit

 • Student can learn about the possible financial impact of dropping a class here.

-• You have access to drop classes through the first 2/3 of the class; however, refunds are only available during the first 9-12 working days of the course.
+• You have access to drop classes through the first 2/3 of the class; Refund dates are available in MyCentral on the Registration card.
 Make sure you are aware of the drop deadlines and refund deadlines.
-These are accessible in MyCentral on the "Registration" card.

 • Need help dropping a class in MyCentral?
 Click here from some navigation tips!